lindsay0416/AI_impact_human_social_network/README.md

 * This class will manage connections and operations related to Elasticsearch.

 ### test_main.py
-This class will use instances of the above classes to perform operations.
+* This class will use instances of the above classes to perform operations.
 It acts as the central orchestrator for the application.

+### elastic_search.py
+* Code interaction with elastic search.